 1.8 Notwithstanding the defined period of the Neighbourhood Plan to 2031, it is recognised that, with further changes to and review of the Local Plan likely (and, indeed, to national guidance), the Neighbourhood Plan will need to be reviewed periodically.
-This will enable the Neighbourhood Plan to remain 'current' and in conformity with the West Oxfordshire Local Plan and national planning guidance (whether that is the National Planning Policy Framework or a replacement of this as proposed by the Planning White Paper).
+This will enable the Neighbourhood Plan to remain 'current' and in conformity with the West Oxfordshire Local Plan and national planning guidance (whether that is the National Planning Policy Framework or a replacement of this).